-In November 2021, the Public Defender entered into a lease agreement for a new vehicle for 48 months with an option to extend the lease on a unlimited month-to-month basis thereafter.
-The base monthly lease payment is \$701, and there is no stated interest in the contract.
-Accordingly, at inception of the lease a ROU asset and corresponding liability was recorded in the amount of \$29,274, based on the present value of the lease payments discounted a 7%, which is an estimated implied rate and estimated incremental borrowing rate.
+In November 2021, the Public Defender entered into a lease agreement for a new vehicle for 48 months with an option to extend the lease on an unlimited month-tomonth basis thereafter.
+At inception of the lease a ROU asset and corresponding liability was recorded in the amount of \$29,274, based on the present value of the lease payments discounted at 7%.